davidemms/OrthoFinder/README.md

 A more complete guide can be found here: <https://davidemms.github.io/orthofinder_tutorials/alternative-ways-of-getting-OrthoFinder.html>.
 Note that running OrthoFinder on Windows in a docker containner will not be as fast as running it natively.

 ## Running OrthoFinder
-To Run OrthoFinder on the Example Data type
+To run OrthoFinder on the Example Data type:

 `OrthoFinder/orthofinder -f OrthoFinder/ExampleData`

+To run on your own dataset, replace "OrthoFinder/ExampleData" with the directory containing your input fasta files, with one file per species.
+OrthoFinder will look for input fasta files with any of the following filename extensions:
+* .fa
+* .faa
+* .fasta
+* .fas
+* .pep

 ## What OrthoFinder provides
 **There is a tutorial that provides a guided tour of the main results files here: <https://davidemms.github.io/orthofinder_tutorials/exploring-orthofinders-results.html>**